nikomatsakis/rustnation-24/index.md

 ???

-The next one is *low-level control*.
-Look, Rust is for building systems software, and sometimes you've just got to get down to the bits.
-If you want to control the memory layout of your struct, or count every memory allocation, we want you to be able to do that.

-One thing I've noticed is that sometimes, though, people get a bit too obsessed with that.
-I think you'll find that the more experienced the Rust developer, the fewer lifetimes, references, and advanced features they wind up using.
-Check out Andres's talk on Easy Mode Rust to learn more about that.
+Side note but I've definitely noticed that sometimes, though, people get a bit too obsessed with that.
+You can tell an experienced Rust developer because they avoid complex lifetimes etc unless they're really needed.
+Andre Bogus gave a great talk on this yesterday, "Easy Mode Rust", so check it out.

 ---
 template: rust-rusty3

 ???
-So what about extensible?
-Look, some langauges try to package up everything you need.
+Extensible: some languages try to package up everything you will ever need.
 Rust is not that language.
-We try to be minimal, but to deliver the tools that people can use to build libraries and crates that can do everything.
-This lets us scale better and we get a lot of power from it.
+We try to give you a good starting point and then give you the tools to build the rest.
+This is more scalable.

 ---
 template: rust-rusty3

 ???

-Finally, accessibility.
-I'll be honest, I wish this could be "easy", but I don't think Rust is always easy -- nor can it be, because building reliable, maintainable systems is not easy.
-But we do always try to be *supportive*, to help you achieve your goals.
+Accessibility: I'll be honest.
+I wish I could say that being Rusty meant being *easy*, but we all know that's not true.
+And partly that's the domain.
+Building reliable, maintainable software that lasts a long time is HARD.
+But while we can't make it *easy*, we can be supportive, and do our best to help, and that's our goal.

 ---